arbakaydemir/PySparkCommands/README.md

 ## Introduction

 PySpark is the Python API for Apache Spark, used for big data processing.
-This cheatsheet provides quick reference code snippets with explanations.
+This cheatsheet provides quick reference code snippets with explanations in Second and Third Projects.
+They are provided as ipynb files in the reopistory.

 ---